CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Methods

-During training, we assume that the set of question phrases is arranged by following a pre-defined order.
-Such orderings can be obtained with some heuristic methods, e.g., using a descending order based on question phrase frequency in the corpus.
+During training, we assume that the set of question phrases is arranged in a pre-defined order.
+Such orderings can be obtained with some heuristic methods, e.g., using a descending order based on question phrase frequency in the corpus\footnote{In our dataset, each answer evidence is tied with multiple questions, which allows the training for QPP.}.
+In the inference stage, QPP can dynamically decide the number of question phrases for each answer evidence by predicting a special \texttt{[STOP]} token.
+By decomposing QG into two steps (diversification followed by generation), the implemented QPP can increase the diversity in a more controllable way.

-Our QPP can dynamically decide the number of appropriate question phrases for each answer evidence in the inference stage while standard multi-label classification methods need a static value as threshold (e.g., Top-3).
-Moreover, the dynamic property can increase credibility of diverse generation since the diversifying step is conducted in a case-by-case analysis fashion instead of blindly determining the sampling size (of question phrase set) during inference, which is unfortunately commonly utilized in recent diverse QG works \citep{cho2019mixture,liu2020asking}.

 \Algphase[1]{ \Statex \rule{1.08\linewidth}{0.6pt} \Statex \textbf{#1} \Statex \rule{1.08\linewidth}{0.6pt} }